mavris/MMLanScan/README.md

 ###Performance Tips
 If you experience UI issues (UI not responsive) try to change the value of ```const float interval = 0.3;``` in MMLANScanner

+###More Details

+Visit my [article] (https://medium.com/rocknnull/ios-a-new-lan-network-scanner-library-has-been-born-f218f1a416a5#.sryxaq3b1) for MMLanScan for more details

 ###Authors
 * Michael Mavris